About Epicore Biosystems

 As its head of Product Development and Manufacturing, Jeff brings with him to Epicore 15 years of broad experience in the design, development, manufacturing, and commercialization of Class II and III medical devices.

-Prior to Epicore Biosystems, Jeff led the mechanical architecture for BioStampRC, set up the in-house manufacturing line, authored the ISO 13485-certified QMS, and led the company's first IRB-approved clinical study.
-Prior to that, Jeff worked for Angiodynamics, where he was involved with the design and validation of the company's RF, microwave, and IRE ablation devices and systems.
-Jeff went there from Hologic, where he was responsible for bringing high volume Class III surgical devices from napkin-stage concepts to full market release.
+Prior to Epicore Biosystems, Jeff held senior roles at MC10, where he led the mechanical architecture for BioStampRC, set up the in-house manufacturing line, authored the ISO 13485-certified QMS, and led the company's first IRB-approved clinical study.
+Before getting into wearables, Jeff worked for Angiodynamics, where he was encharged leading with the design and validation of the company's RF, microwave, and IRE ablation devices and systems.
+Prior to that, Jeff worked in the GYN Surgical division within Hologic, where he was responsible for bringing high volume Class III electrosurgical devices from napkin-stage concepts to full market release.

 Jeff holds a BS in Mechanical Engineering from Worcester Polytechnic Institute.

 Milan Raj obtained the B.S. and M.S. degrees in Electrical Engineering from the University of Michigan, Ann Arbor, and the University of California, Irvine, in 2003 and 2006, respectively.
 As head of technology, Milan uses his 15+ years of research and product development experience to spearhead Epicore’s advanced wearable platforms.